Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

 for all $v$ in $R$.
 In conclusion, the element $(\gamma \circ d)(v)$ must equal the component of $R$-degree $0$ of $\{w_B,v\}_{\omega_{\eta_B}}-\{w_A,\{w_B,v\}_{\omega_{\eta_B}}\}_{\omega_{\eta_B}}$ for the general case.
 Therefore, we have

 for all $v$ in $R$ if and only if the component of $R$-degree $0$ of

 vanishes for all $v$ in $R$.
 This implies the sufficiency.
-The necessity follows by the same argument as in the proof of Lemma~11.3.1 of \cite{VandenBergh15}. \end{proof}
+The necessity follows from the same argument as in the proof of Lemma~10.5 of \cite{VandenBergh15}. \end{proof}

-Notice that the equivalent conditions in Proposition~\ref{prop:necklace b}, \ref{prop:necklace a1}, \ref{prop:necklace a2} hold if and only if the conditions in part~c) of the Assumptions~\ref{ass:quintuple} on the quintuple $(N,F,\eta,w_A,w_B)$ hold.
-If $d\leq 3$, then $w_B$ vanishes and the condition on $w_A$ automatically hold.
+Note that the equivalent conditions in Propositions~\ref{prop:necklace b}, \ref{prop:necklace a1}, \ref{prop:necklace a2} hold if and only if the conditions in part~c) of the Assumptions~\ref{ass:quintuple} on the quintuple $(N,F,\eta,w_A,w_B)$ hold.
+If we have $d\leq 3$, then $w_B$ vanishes and the condition on $w_A$ automatically holds.